learn-co-curriculum/dsc-statistical-power/README.md

 ## Introduction

-We've started to investigate hypothesis testing, p-values and their use for accepting or rejecting the null hypothesis.
-Building upon this, we can develop a concept of the power of a statistical test, as the test's ability to detect a difference, when one exists.
-In the case of our coin flipping example, the power of our statistical test would be the probability of rejecting the null hypothesis "this coin is fair" when the coin was unfair.
+You've started to investigate hypothesis testing, p-values and their use for accepting or rejecting the null hypothesis.
+With this, the power of a statistical test measures an experiment's ability to detect a difference, when one exists.
+In the case of testing whether a coin is fair, the power of our statistical test would be the probability of rejecting the null hypothesis "this coin is fair" when the coin was unfair.
 As you might assume, the power of this statistical test would thus depend on several factors including our p-value threshold for rejecting the null hypothesis, the size of our sample and the 'level of unfairness' of the coin in question.

 ## Objectives